wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-solve-problems/includes/create-calculations-dynamically.md

-In this unit, you’ll create calculated columns that dynamically classify products into price bands.
+In this unit, you'll create calculated columns that dynamically classify products into price bands.
 The price bands and their range of values are defined in a Microsoft Excel workbook, and they will be loaded into the data model as a disconnected table.

 ## Task 1: Import price band data

-Download the PriceBand.xlsx file.
-Be sure to save it to a location that you’ll remember.
+Download the **[PriceBand.xlsx](https://TODO)** file.
+Be sure to save it to a location that you'll remember.

 > [!NOTE]
-> If you don’t have Excel installed, you can download the PriceBand.csv file instead.
-You’ll need to adapt the instructions to use this file.
+> If you don't have Excel installed, you can download the PriceBand.csv file instead.
+You'll need to adapt the instructions to use this file.

 In the **Adventure Works DW 2020 M09.pbix file**, select the **Get data** option from the Excel workbook file that you retrieved.